kumatch/runie/README.md

 var runie = require('runie');
 ```

-And write a variable in your HTML contents. (ex. uses in Jade template)
+And write a tag in your HTML contents. (ex. uses in Jade template)

 ```
 h1= title